nodejs/TSC/Moderation-Policy.md

 * All Posts are expected to respect the Node.js Code of Conduct.
 * Only Collaborators with commit rights to a given repository may Moderate Posts within that repository's issue tracker.
 * Collaborator's must not Moderate any Post authored by another Collaborator without first giving the author an opportunity of at least 24 hours to modify or remove the Post on their own.
+In extreme circumstances the TSC can be consulted to waive the 24 hour grace period.
 * Posts authored by non-Collaborator's are always subject to immediate Moderation by any Collaborator if the content is intentionally disruptive or in violation of the Node.js Code of Conduct.
 * When Moderating any Post authored by another Collaborator, the moderating Collaborator must:
  * Explain the justification for Moderating the post,